MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [x] LSVCCs offer venture capital opportunities for early-stage companies
 - [ ] Because these businesses want immediate liquidity

-> **Explanation:** LSVCCs provide venture capital to businesses that might otherwise find it challenging to secure funding through banks or public markets.
+> **Explanation:**( LSVCCs provide venture capital to businesses that might otherwise find it challenging to secure funding through banks or public markets.)

----

 ### What is a common pitfall that investors in LSVCCs should avoid?
 - [ ] Conducting thorough due diligence